The society was founded in 1814 when the ladies of Neston formed a co-operative named Neston Female Friendly Society.

 It was formed when the country was suffering a period of severe hardship because of the long wars with France together with a series of poor harvests.
 The Neston ladies set up a mutual society (as did the women in several other towns in Cheshire) and its funds were invested to provide them with some financial support in sickness, childbirth and death.
 One of Neston’s doctors was paid a salary from the funds, to attend to the members as necessary.

-The original charter is on display at Neston Parish Church although in 2003 the society had to drop the word ‘friendly’ from the title, due to the increasing costs charged by the Financial Services Authority which was costing the society up to £2,000 per year.
+The original charter is kept in Neston Parish Church (with a copy on display) although in 2003 the society had to drop the word ‘friendly’ from the title, due to the increasing costs charged by the Financial Services Authority which was costing the society up to £2,000 per year.

 The society’s motto is ‘Bear ye one another’s burdens’.
 The motto says it all.
 Help one another.
 The society is open to all females from the age of fifteen, and all members pay a modest annual fee of £4 each.

 The society operates a modest scheme to members which consists of:

 Members’ maternity benefit who have children in wedlock

 These benefits are given at the discretion of the committee.
 The committee consists of six female members, and the secretary traditionally must be male.
 The society also has three trustees.

 The focal point of the society is its traditional ‘Ladies Day Walk‘ which takes place on the first Thursday in June and has done annually apart from the war years.